Burning in the open

 Councils will continue to manage burning in their area and determine the approach that is best for their commuinities.

-Under the Air Quality Policy a ‘permit’ includes a notice in writing to a person or a notice published in a newspaper circulating with in a council area and on a council’s website.
-This allows Councils the flexibility to issue permits and general notices to regulate burning of agricultural or forestry waste, burning off vegetation for fire prevention control or to allow burning of vegetation for any other purpose.
+Under the Air Quality Policy, a ‘permit’ includes a notice in writing to a person or a notice published in a newspaper circulating with in a council area and on a council’s website.
+This allows councils the flexibility to issue permits and general notices to regulate burning of agricultural or forestry waste, burning off vegetation for fire prevention control or to allow burning of vegetation for any other purpose.

 The Air Quality Policy does not apply to burning undertaken in accordance with the requirements of the Fire and Emergency Services Act 2005, or burning undertaken under prescribed legislation such as the National Parks and Wildlife Act 1972, Wilderness Protection Act 1992, Crown Land Management Act 2009, Forestry Act 1950 or Native Vegetation Act 1991.